NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``misc_plug_loads_other_annual_kwh``
      - kWh/yr
      -
      - The annual energy consumption of the other residual plug loads.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_other_frac_sensible``
      - Frac
      -
      - Fraction of other residual plug loads' internal gains that are sensible.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_other_frac_latent``
      - Frac
      -
      - Fraction of other residual plug loads' internal gains that are latent.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_other_usage_multiplier``
      -
      -
      - Multiplier on the other energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-plug-loads>`_) is used.

 .. _reeds_balancing_area: